 In recent years, I've described my research area as sustainability -- with a focus on how IT can help an enterprise become more durable to economic and ecological pressures.
+I've written previously about IT governance and the role of IT in enterprise risk management, governance and regulatory compliance (GRC).
+The progression of interests seemed natural to me, but I’ve seen confusion among IT management about the relationships among GRC, sustainability and corporate social responsibility (CSR).

 In one case, a manager told me unequivocally that GRC is part of sustainability, and drew a chart to prove his point.
 Another drew a similar chart but showed sustainability as part of a GRC program.
 CSR was dismissed in both of these discussions.